Happy Mother’s Day Messages, Greetings & Wishes

 Let Spoonful of Comfort’s gift package complement your sweet note, making it a Mother’s Day card worth saving!

-We are offering a special 2020 Mother’s Day gift package, including limited-edition plantable flower confetti!
-Show your mother some love with a gift from Spoonful of Comfort!
+We offer special Mother’s Day gift packages, including a limited-edition floral lollipop that’s edible and organic.
+You can also plant the paper stick to grow a little pot of flowers!
+Show your mother some love this Mother’s Day with a gift from Spoonful of Comfort!